 Next wash off the outside of the corn husks.
 Dry them very well with a kitchen towel and slice off any silks (thin hairs) extending beyond the front of the husks.

 What if my cobs don’t have husks?
-That’s totally cool just wrap them tightly in aluminum foil.
+That’s totally cool just wrap them tightly in aluminum foil. *Make sure to check your manual first for specific instructions on using foil in your toaster oven.

 Arrange the corn on your toaster oven’s baking rack and place in the preheated toaster oven.